syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Main-Content.md

         {% endhighlight %}

-        N> It is mandatory to set ContentView for the SfNavigationDrawer on initialising.
+        N> It is mandatory to set ContentView for the SfNavigationDrawer on initializing.

 ![contentview](Images/MainContent.png)